Integratingfactor/lib-idp-auth/README.md

     ```

 # Revision History
+## Version 0.0.5
+Added support for using custom application provided authorization code service from application context.

 ## Version 0.0.4
 Added unit tests to demonstrate use of custom application provided client details service from application context.